 The Regional Arts Development Fund (RADF) supports the professional development and employment of arts and cultural workers in regional Queensland.
-RADF is a partnership between State Government, through Arts Queensland and your local Council.
+RADF is a partnership between State Government, through Arts Queensland and local Councils.

 How does RADF work?

 Your local Council bids for an annual allocation of funding for the region from Arts Queensland.
 After assessment of the bids, recommendations are made to the Minister for the Arts and once ratified by the Minister, Arts Queensland and Councils sign a legal agreement and then funding is released to the Councils.

 Any annual allocation received is managed by the Council through our locally run RADF grants program.
 Local artists and cultural workers can apply to Council for RADF support under the categories of:

 - Cultural tourism